 Join Jeff Parker in the world’s largest contiguous wetland for his Jaguars of the Pantanal Photo Tour 2022.
 There, plan to photograph wild jaguars and SO much more!

 In addition to the jags, plan to photograph ocelots, caiman, endangered giant otters, toucans, Hyacinth Macaws, Jabiru Storks, monkeys, parrots, and raptors.
 We may also see & photograph tapirs, giant anteaters, and crab-eating fox and other wildlife in this extremely biologically diverse place.

 Indeed, this region is a UNESCO World Heritage Site for a very good reason — the wildlife sightings here are off the charts!

 This ALL-INCLUSIVE photo tour is limited to EIGHT (8) travelers.
-(Double-occpancy; Singles are available ~ please email me for more info if interested in a single.)
+(Double-occpancy; Singles are available) ~ SIX (6) SPOTS LEFT ~

 I like to call the Pantanal the World’s Wildlife Superlative Capital!
 Here’s why: